ooni/probe-cli/internal/tutorial/measurex/chapter05/README.md

   ],

   // This section describes the QUIC handshake and it has
-  // basically the same fields of the TLS handshake.
+  // basically the same fields as the TLS handshake.
   "quic_handshake": [
     {
       "cipher_suite": "TLS_CHACHA20_POLY1305_SHA256",